Chico Affordable Learning Solutions

 In 2012, our campus launched its own campaign, calling it Chico Affordable Learning Solutions or CALS for short.
 At a workshop held in the library on March 9, 2012, Linda Riggins from the AS Bookstore, Marc Langston and James Tyler from the Meriam Library, and Laura Sederberg from the Technology and Learning Program (TLP) offered faculty alternative solutions to over-priced textbooks.
 A video recording of the presentation, Alternatives to Expensive Textbooks, is now available on YouTube.
 The TLP Blog article on CALS individually links you to the individual segments you may like to watch from this presentation, pointing you to them on Chico’s TLP YouTube channel.

-Seven of the eight projects found or created new (two wrote new textbooks), more affordable alternatives to their old textbooks, resulting in an estimated total savings of over $39,600 for just one semester, for our students.
+This follows the successful completion of CALS first major project, the Textbook Alternatives Project's (TAP) in the fall of 2013.
+Eight grants were funded for TAP, and seven of the eight projects provided new, more affordable alternatives to their old textbooks, resulting in an estimated total savings of over $43,600 for just one semester, for our students.